 If your website sees roughly 30,000 monthly visitors, a shared web host can accommodate your site’s needs.
 Much more than that and you might start receiving internal errors or experiencing intermittent downtimes; you’ll need to consider a virtual server or dedicated hosting plan.

 VPS or virtual private server plans are designed to function exactly like a dedicated server but share an operating system kernel at the root level of the hardware.
-This allows large, modern multi-core web servers to be partitioned through virtualization to support multi-tenant environments for more efficient usage of resources.

 A dedicated server is most frequently a bare-metal plan, but most customers prefer a managed approach where the hosting provider oversees the full LAMP or WAMP stack.

-In cheaper unmanaged plans, a dedicated server is a blank slate for customers to install and run whatever software they choose.
+In cheaper, unmanaged plans, a dedicated server is a blank slate for customers to install and run whatever software they choose.
 This is common for custom code in high-traffic websites or mobile application requirements.

 There are also differences as to whether the web host supports Windows Server licensing and at what price for VPS vs. dedicated servers.
 Some VPS platforms do not support Windows Server at all.